 Your canner is a special, large capacity pressure vessel designed for home canning a wide variety of fruits, vegetables, meats, poultry, fish, and seafood.
 The canner uses pressure to achieve the high temperatures required for safely processing foods while canning.
 The United States Department of Agriculture (USDA) recommends the pressure canner as the only safe method for canning low-acid foods: vegetables, meats, poultry, fish, and seafood.

-Become familiar with the various parts of the canner (Fig. A).
-Do not attempt to use your pressure canner before reading the instructions on pages 4 and 5.
+Become familiar with the various parts of the canner as shown in Fig. A. Do not attempt to use your pressure canner before reading the instructions on pages 4 and 5.